godotengine/godot-docs/tutorials/math/interpolation.rst

 For cubic interpolation, there are also :ref:`Vector2.cubic_interpolate()<class_Vector2_method_linear_interpolate>` and :ref:`Vector3.cubic_interpolate()<class_Vector3_method_linear_interpolate>`, which do a :ref:`Bezier <doc_beziers_and_curves>` style interpolation.

-Here is simple pseudo-code in going from point A to B using interpolation:
+Here is simple pseudo-code for going from point A to B using interpolation:

 .. tabs::
  .. code-tab:: gdscript GDScript